cdig/svga-starter/README.md

 # SVG Activity Starter
 A project for making activities/animations with SVGs to either be used inside of a module or as a stand alone page.
 For documentation on specifics of SVGs, look up [SVG Activity Components](https://github.com/cdig/svg-activity-components).
-To get started, download a copy of this project.
+To get started, [download a copy of this project](https://github.com/cdig/svg-activity-starter/archive/master.zip).
+Take the ```dist``` folder and rename it something else.

 ## Steps to getting an SVG up and running.
 - Download project